Secure-6G/ProVerif-AKA-6G/README.md

 # ProVerif-AKA-6G
 The file contains formal verification code for an Authentication and Key Agreement (AKA) protocol for future generation of wireless mobile networks (6G).
-The work was supported by the Business Finland Consortium Project "Post-Quantum Cryptography", grant number 754/31/2020.
-The work was done at the Department of Computer Science, University of Helsinki in Helsinki, Finland by Mohamed Taoufiq Damir, Tommi Meskanen, Sara Ramezanian, and Valtteri Niemi.
-This code is part of our contributions for the paper 'On Post-Quantum Perfect Forward Secrecy in 6G', which is available at https://doi.org/10.48550/arXiv.2207.06144.

 $\textbf{ProVerif implementation:}$